On the resolution of the sensitivity conjecture: Chung's result

 Consequently, $(1\, 1\, 1\, 1\, 1)$ cannot belong to $G(\textbf{F})$ as it would contain some $F \in \textbf{F}$.
 Consider again the vertex $(1\, 1\, 0\, 1\, 1)$.
 It can have maximum degree $4$ (in the $5$-cube graph) if $(0\, 1\, 0\, 1\, 1)$, $(1\, 0\, 0\, 1\, 1)$, $(1\, 1\, 0\, 0\, 1)$ and $(1\, 1\, 0\, 1\, 0)$ belong to $G(\textbf{F})$.
 However, if no subsets of the vertices adjacent to $(1\, 1\, 0\, 1\, 1)$ belong to $\textbf{F}$, then only the singleton elements $(1\, 0\, 0\, 0\, 0)$, $(0\, 1\, 0\, 0\, 0), \cdots, (0\, 0\, 0\, 0\, 1)$ may belong to $G(\textbf{F})$, each with degree at most $1$.

-Therefore, for any edge of $Q_n$ corresponding to $(S, S')$, where $S, S' \in \textbf{X}(\textbf{F})$ and $S$ is even, then the odd set $S'$ can be seen to be a proper subset of $S$.
+Therefore, for any edge of $Q_n$ corresponding to $(S, S')$, where $S, S' \in \textbf{X}(\textbf{F})$ and $S$ is even, the odd set $S'$ is seen to be a proper subset of $S$.
 Since, $S$ and $S'$ differ by the inclusion of precisely one element of $[n]$, and the exclusion of that element from $S$ results in a subset not contained in $\textbf{F}$, then